Book Review & Summary: 'Boundaries' by Cloud & Townsend

 For example, for controllers, the focus of the exercise is to allow themselves to accept rejection from others calmly and learn to adapt to being rejected.

 When you are no longer afraid of boundaries, you can enter the third step: establish healthy boundaries.
-At this point, you have the ability to face the real object of contradiction.
+At this point, you can face the real object of contradiction.

 For the submissive, you have to bravely protect yourself in the face of other people's violations; you have to bravely say no when the other party makes unreasonable demands.
 When you become proficient at manipulating your boundaries and say "no" and "yes" freely, then your boundaries have matured.